openstack-archive/tripleo-docs/doc/source/install/containers_deployment/tips_tricks.rst

   # paunch debug --file /var/lib/tripleo-config/hashed-docker-container-startup-config-step_4.json --interactive --shell --user root --container heat_api --action run

-This will drop you an interactive session inside the heat api container starting /bin/bash running as root.
+This will drop you into an interactive session inside the heat api container, starting /bin/bash running as root.

 To see how this container is started by TripleO: